 Goal Objective Key performance indicator FY22/23 performance Successfully integrate sustainability factors into the client experience and ensure platforms are enhanced to meet a diversified group of clients.
-Develop a unique niche in the market and leverage the opportunity for the growing diversified client base by addressing DE&I gaps.
-R&D investment in innovation (products and platforms, e.g. accessibility): the most appropriate metric is in the process of being determined.
-Researched the Web Accessibility W3C Principles as a measuring tool.
+Develop a unique niche in the market and leverage the opportunity for the growing diversified client base by addressing DE&I gaps. (products and platforms, e.g. Researched the Web Accessibility W3C Principles as a measuring tool.
 Investment into platform accessibility research with experts in the field.
+Progress to date, we identified frameworks and operational build requirements to batter anable accessibility across our platforms and we invested in our beadcount by